One horny Netflix tweet and we’ve officially hit peak Brand Twitter

 — Netflix US (@netflix) December 5, 2019

-OK, here we have a brand taking an existing meme (things you can say during sex but also… at Thanksgiving, etc, etc) and really just serving it up for every other brand to come running with a response.
+Okay, here we have a brand taking an existing meme (things you can say during sex but also . . . at Thanksgiving, etc., etc.) and really just serving it up for every other brand to come running with a response.
 And oh, they did.

 We prefer it in the can.